Skip Navigation

 -----> Adding moesif to sharp-mountain-4005... done, v18 (free)

-During provisioning, a MOESIF_APPLICATION_ID config var is set in your Heroku app’s configuration.
+During provisioning, a MOESIF_APPLICATION_ID config var is added to your Heroku app’s configuration.
 It contains the write-only API token that identifies your application with Moesif.
 You can confirm the variable exists via the heroku config:get command:

 $ heroku config:get MOESIF_APPLICATION_ID